untangled-web/untangled/README.md

     - The elimination of controller logic
     - The elimination of event systems
     - Fully synchronous UI model
+    - One-at-a-time network semantics (no out of order network requests, even in the presence of optimistic updates)
     - Pure functions for rendering
     - Internationalization
         - GNU gettext-style internationalization.
 Trivial to use.